Skip Navigation

 Continuity of Medical and Psychological Supports

-All student are encouraged to think through the types of supports and resources they will need to be successful at Smith.
 The condensed nature of the SSW program can be very stressful physically, mentally and emotionally, so it is important to consider your own needs carefully in advance.
 Arranging medical and psychiatric care, in particular, will require some forethought and planning to assure continuity of care.
-Arranging for new local providers in advance of arriving will smooth the transition during those first stressful weeks of adjustment.
+Arranging for new local providers in advance of arriving will smooth the transition during the first weeks of adjustment.

-Check with your insurance company to find providers in the area and contact them in advance to set up appoinments and confirm that they accept your insurance and are taking new patients.
+Check with your insurance company to find providers in the area and contact them in advance to set up appointments and confirm that they accept your insurance and are taking new patients.
 Keep in mind that this is a rural area and those needing specialty medical care should confirm that the level of care needed is available here before committing to the program.

 Enhanced Strategies for Learning Success